Sylvester Croom

-Sylvester Croom Jr. (born September 25, 1954) is a retired American football coach.
+Sylvester Croom Jr. (born September 25, 1954) is an American former football player and coach.
 He was the head coach at Mississippi State University from 2004 to 2008, and the first African American head football coach in the Southeastern Conference.
 His father, Sylvester Croom Sr., was himself an All-American football player at Alabama A&M, later the team chaplain at the University of Alabama, and has been recognized by that school as one of the state's 40 pioneers of civil rights.
 After his time at Mississippi State, Croom Jr. served as running backs coach for three teams in the National Football League (NFL).

 Playing career

 Croom, a native of Tuscaloosa, Alabama, starred at Tuscaloosa High School as a linebacker and tight end.
 He was named Outstanding Player his senior year (1971).
 He then played those same positions before settling in at center for Paul "Bear" Bryant at the University of Alabama, where in 1974 he was a senior captain, earned the Jacobs Blocking Trophy, and like his father years earlier earned Kodak All-American honors.
 During his playing career there, Alabama garnered three SEC championships from 1972 to 1974 and a national title in 1973.
+Croom went 32-4 with Alabama, who only lost one regular season game in that span.
+He was inducted into the College Football Hall of Fame in 2022.

 He played one season in the NFL for the New Orleans Saints before returning to the University of Alabama to begin his coaching career.